Luxe Rodeo Drive Hotel: History

 On December 1, 2014, Beverly Hills Police Department officers fired gunshots in the hotel lobby at a suspect shortly after a robbery at the Bank of America branch on Beverly Drive.
 As a result, traffic on Rodeo Drive was shut down for the rest of the day.

 The hotel was home to a monthly art exhibit starting in March 2015.
 The first exhibit featured Karen Lee Fisher, an artist from Beverly Hills.

-The hotel permanently closed in September 2020, due to the economic impact of the COVID-19 pandemic.
+The hotel closed temporarily in March 2020, due to the COVID-19 pandemic.
+Its permanent closure was announced in September 2020.

+The Harkham family sold the hotel in December 2021 to luxury goods company LVMH for $200 million.
+The sale resulted in a 2023 lawsuit filed by Benjamin Harkam against Efrem and his son Aron.

 Awards

 The hotel was the recipient of the Beverly Hills 2013 Golden Palm for community service.
 A year later, it was the recipient of an AAA Four-Diamond rating.